Andrey-1992/Andrey-1992/README.md

 ### Introduction

-Hola 🖐🏼 my name is Andrey Bermduez, I am a software developer and natural problem-solver driven by an enthusiasm for learning new things.
-I really like explore new tech stacks and build cool projects with them!
+Hola 🖐🏼 my name is Andrey Bermudez, I am a software developer and natural problem-solver driven by an enthusiasm for the opportunity to incorporate artistic ideas into logical structures.
+Besides, I enjoy explore new tech stacks and build cool projects with them!

-Prior to involving myself with code, I was involved in education and music composition 🎼
+Before involving myself with code, I was involved in education and music composition 🎼

   <p>
       <a href="https://www.linkedin.com/in/andrey-bermudez-83318220b/"><img alt="linkedin" src="https://img.shields.io/badge/-LinkedIn-black.svg?style=for-the-badge&logo=linkedin&colorB=1C5D99"/></a>